 Look Out for Common Tricks

-There are common language tricks and approaches used by scammers to make people trust them.
+Scammers use common language tricks and approaches to make people trust them.
 These include:

 Don’t Follow Links in Emails

 If you are sent an email from a company offering a loan, it’s important to go directly to its website and not to follow any links contained in the email.
 The same applies if they provide a link to a regulatory organisation like the FCA.